railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

   separately,

 * Create a field in the product form for this new currency and make the new pricelist depend on this
-  field: prices are then maintained separately but in the product file,
+  field: prices are then maintained separately, but in the product file,

 * Create a new pricelist for the second currency and make it depend on another pricelist or on the product price: the conversion between the currencies will then be done automatically at the